Carrie Fisher: Bipolar disorder and drug use

 During appearances on 20/20 and The Secret Life of the Manic Depressive with Stephen Fry, Fisher publicly discussed her diagnosis of bipolar disorder and her addictions to cocaine and prescription medication.
 She said her drug use was a form of self-medication; she used pain medication such as Percodan to "dial down" the manic aspect of her bipolar disorder.
 She gave nicknames to her bipolar moods: Roy ("the wild ride of a mood") and Pam ("who stands on the shore and sobs").
 "Drugs made me feel more normal", she explained to Psychology Today in 2001.
 "They contained me."
 She discussed her 2008 memoir Wishful Drinking and various topics in it with Matt Lauer on NBC's Today that same year, and also revealed that she would have turned down the role of Princess Leia had she realized it would give her the celebrity status that made her parents' lives difficult.
 This interview was followed by a similar appearance on The Late Late Show with Craig Ferguson on December 12, 2008, where she discussed her electroconvulsive therapy (ECT) treatments.
 At one point, she received ECT every six weeks to "blow apart the cement" in her brain.
 In 2014, she said she was no longer receiving the treatment.
+Her 2011 book Shockaholic describes these treatments.

 In another interview, Fisher revealed that she used cocaine during the filming of The Empire Strikes Back.
 "Slowly, I realized I was doing a bit more drugs than other people and losing my choice in the matter", she noted.
 In 1985, after months of sobriety, she accidentally overdosed on a combination of prescription medication and sleeping pills.
 She was rushed to the hospital, creating the turn of events that led to much of the material in her novel and screenplay, Postcards from the Edge.
 Asked why she did not take on the role of her story's protagonist, named Suzanne, in the film version, Fisher remarked, "I've already played Suzanne."